Benchmarking Humans and Machines on Complex Multilingual Speech Understanding Tasks: Materials and Methods

 We recruited $40$ listeners for the human evaluation study, which consisted of $20$ native Hindi speakers and $20$ native Kannada speakers, independent of the speaker pool used in the audio recordings.
 Participants were gender-balanced and screened to ensure normal hearing and basic language comprehension in both English and their native language (through an offline speech/text comprehension task).
 The entire listening experiment was performed in quiet conditions with a high-quality headphone.

-During each behavioral session, participants were presented with mono and mixed-channel audio clips drawn from their native-language and English.
+During each session, participants were presented with mono and mixed-channel audio clips drawn from their native-language and English.
 We ensured that no listener was exposed to the same speaker or the same content more than once, throughout the listening period, thereby avoiding any familiarity bias.

-For mono recordings, participants were instructed to listen to the story and answer a corresponding questionnaire.
-For mixed-channel recordings, participants were prompted to attend to the speech from a specified gender and answer the questionnaire.
+Participants listened to mono recordings or attended to a prompted gender in mixed-channel recordings before answering the questionnaire.
 Each mixed-channel audio had $20$ questions in the questionnaire in a random order, with $10$ questions each from two of the audio recordings in the mixture (one male and one female speaker).
 Prior to the main sessions, participants completed a priming phase with a sample mono and a two-channel mixture with a practice questionnaires to familiarize them with the task.
 We record attended and unattended comprehension accuracy for the subsequent behavioral analysis.